Half Girlfriend

 Half Girlfriend is an Indian English coming of age, young adult romance novel by Indian author Chetan Bhagat.
-The novel, set in rural Bihar, New Delhi, Patna, and New York, is the story of a Bihari boy in quest of winning over the girl he loves.
+The novel, set in rural Bihar, New Delhi, Patna, and New York, is the story of a Bihari boy on a quest of winning over the girl he loves.
 This is Bhagat's sixth novel, which was released on 1 October 2014 by Rupa Publications.
 The novel has also been published in Hindi and Gujarati.

-Dedicated to "non English-types", as Chetan Bhagat wrote, the book divulges the sentiments and linguistic struggles of a backward ,rural Bhojpuri-laced Hindi-speaking boy from Bihar as he enrolls himself at the prestigious English-medium St. Stephen’s College, New Delhi, and falls in love with a "high class English-speaking rich Delhi girl" schooled at Modern School, New Delhi.
-The girl does not admit the relationship but agrees to be his "half girlfriend".
-Chetan Bhagat commented, "Half-Girlfriend, to me, is a unique Indian phenomenon where boys and girls are not clear about their relationship status with each other.
+Dedicated to "non English-types", as Chetan Bhagat wrote, the book divulges the sentiments and linguistic struggles of a backward, rural Bhojpuri-laced Hindi-speaking boy from Bihar as he enrolls himself at the prestigious English-medium St. Stephen’s College in New Delhi, and falls in love with a "high class English-speaking rich Delhi girl" schooled at the Modern School in the same city.
+The girl does not openly claim the relationship but agrees to be his "half girlfriend".
+Chetan Bhagat commented, "'half-girlfriend', to me, is a unique Indian phenomenon where boys and girls are not clear about their relationship status with each other.
 A boy may think he is more than friends with the girl, but the girl is still not his girlfriend.
-Hence, I thought we needed a term like "half girlfriend".
+Hence, I thought we needed a term like 'half girlfriend'.
 Because, in India, that is what most men get."